Reduce Knee Pain Using Low Impact Exercise

 - Posted on: Dec 15 2016

+It seems counter intuitive, but it’s possible to reduce knee pain, and in some cases eliminate it altogether, by taking regular exercise to mobilize the muscles and provide conditioning of the knee joint.
 Exercise is a necessary aspect of staying healthy and mobile.
 Adults are encouraged by the Centers for Disease Control to engage in moderate aerobic activity at least 5 hours a week.
 Getting the right amount of exercise is important in order to maximize benefits.
 However, it is also crucial to identify which type of exercise is best for you.
-If you are someone who experiences joint pain in the hips or knees, or even who struggles with low back problems, you may gain the greatest advantages from low impact exercise.
+If you are someone who wants to reduce knee pain, or who struggles with back or hip pain you may gain the greatest advantages from low impact exercise.

 In our hit-it-hard society, there could be a misconception that low impact workouts aren’t really doing you any good, or are providing minimal benefit.
 This is not the case!
 In fact, there are millions of people in our country who are best served by this type of exercise.
 All “low impact” really means is that one foot or the other stays on the ground throughout the entire workout.
 Without the jumping (and landing), this means less impact on the joints in the lower extremities.

 Here’s What it Looks Like